DTU-NST/SocialDataExam/content/posts/Paper.md

 {{< loadIframe link="https://dtu-nst.github.io/SocialDataExam/plotly/percentage_change_by_industry_relative_2012.html" >}}

-From this, we can observe that while most industries are clearly trending towards a lower median building EUI, a few are not. %WRITE WHICH
+From this, we can observe that while most industries are clearly trending towards a lower building EUI as indicated by the negative percentage change, a few are not.
+These industries include:

+- Automobile Dealerships
+- Distribution centers
+- Non-refrigerated warehousing
+- Laboratories
+- Retail stores

 We are interested to predict whether these trends are projected to continue, before we feel comfortable making suggestions to improve building EUI in San Francisco.
-To do this, we must enter realms of machine learning.
+To do this, we must enter realm of machine learning.

 ## Creating predictions